AbhinavGadde/InsiderThreatDetection/RENDER_DEPLOYMENT.md

    - Click "Manual Deploy" → "Deploy latest commit"
    - The new API URL will be baked into the build

-4. **Wait for deployment:**
+5. **Wait for deployment:**
-   - Database will be created automatically
+   - Backend will connect to database and initialize tables
-   - Backend will initialize tables and populate demo data
+   - Demo data (50 users) will be populated automatically
    - Frontend will build and deploy

-5. **Access your application:**
+6. **Access your application:**
    - Frontend: `https://insider-threat-frontend.onrender.com`
    - Backend API: `https://insider-threat-backend.onrender.com`
    - API Docs: `https://insider-threat-backend.onrender.com/docs`